 Skip to Content

-John T. Curran is a partner in the firm's Banking and Financial Services department, representing lenders in all phases of secured financial transactions and has broad and extensive experience in financing multi-family housing, mixed-use properties, commercial office buildings, and shopping centers.
-John’s expertise extends to construction lending of similar properties, transactions with derivative components (e.g., swaps and caps) as well as non-traditional areas such as credit support documents for letters of credit.
+John T. Curran is a partner in the firm's Banking and Financial Services department, representing lenders in most every aspect of financial transactions, with broad and extensive experience in financing commercial real estate including mixed-use properties, commercial office buildings, hotels, multi-family housing and shopping centers.
+John’s broad expertise extends to construction lending and syndicated facilities as well as transactions with derivative components (e.g., swaps and caps) with broad experience in non-traditional areas such as credit support documents for letters of credit.
 John has led major institutions in transactions and closings throughout New York and approximately 20 other states across the country.
-His experience extends to commercial condominiums, condops, and leasehold estates as well as to non-real estate lending (such as co-op secured transactions).
+His experience extends to commercial condominiums, cond-ops, and leasehold estates as well as to non-real estate lending (such as co-op secured transactions).
 He has guided major financial institutions in establishing full-service real estate lending programs in various regions across the country, in places such as Florida, the midwest and the west coast (California), acting as a liaison between the local counsel and the firm’s lending clients.

-John has guided the Firm’s lending clients through many asset purchases and asset sales.
-He has assembled and guided teams reviewing loan packages for purchase as well as reviewing, analyzing, and providing guidance on loan sales, including sales of loans intended for further securitization in the capital markets for inclusion in CMBS sales.
-John regularly represents clients in the sale and purchase of participations.
+John has guided the Firm’s lending clients through numerous loan asset purchases and asset sales.
+He assembles and guides teams reviewing loan packages for purchase.
+He provides guidance and representation on participations (sale or purchase of participation interests) and leads teams which facilitate the review and analysis of loan packages, including loan sales intended for further securitization in the capital markets.

 Throughout his career, John has litigated many cases on behalf of the firm's banking clients, including title claims, account disputes, receivership matters, landlord-tenant disputes, and contract disputes.
 His experience extends to the appellate level, and he has successfully represented numerous clients in state and federal appeals.